CodexLink/CodexLink/README.md

 * :pause_button: Currently evaluating all of the repositories that I have (_demo then refactor then demo_), plus, thinking of ideas that I can do while learning TypeScript and Node.js as part of creating a portfolio.
 (Updated since 11/06/2022, **HALTED**)

-> I'm currently re-evaluating my life roadmap until endgame as well as doing volunteer work with JuanLoop, so things are expected to move slower.
->
-> I'm also currently mentally drained as I cannot do everything despite taking time off for a half a year, but I can still handle things out.
+> Please note that I'm currently adjusting my life, and I'm also doing small chores in order to progress further from these projects that listd.
 <hr />

 ### :bar_chart: Knowledge Table